A Romantic Comedy Writer's Three Essential Truths

 1. LEARN FROM MISTAKES

-You will find it to your advantage to jot down funny happenings as they occur.
-Funniness and mayhem are all around us.
-If we don’t capture the moment that made us chuckle, only a smidgen of the incident remains by the time we write our piece.
+Writers who write humor find it helpful to jot down funny happenings as they occur.
+Funniness and mayhem are all around us, but if we don’t capture the moment that made us chuckle, only a smidgen of the incident remains by the time we write our piece.

 Does this sound familiar?
 Your fingertips hover over the keyboard in anticipation of writing the hysterical incident you witnessed the other day.
 A real pee-in-your-pants hee-haw.
 But stop.
 Wait.
 Ut-Oh.
 You type a couple of sentences and terror of terrors; you don’t have enough recall to relay the scene.
 It’s like it never happened at all.
 Why can’t you remember?
 You’ve got so much going on in your life, something’s gotta give, and memory volunteered for the “slacker” position.
 There isn’t much you can do about it.
-But hope is not lost, as you will see.
+But recollection doesn't have to exist in fuzzy, grey shadows.

 2. REMEMBER HEE-HAWS